angular/angular-cli/docs/design/build-system.md

 AOT compilation requires loading HTML and CSS resources, referenced on Angular Components, as standalone strings with no external dependencies.
 However, Webpack compilations operate on the basis of modules and references between them.
+It's not possible to get the full compilation result for a given resource before the end of the compilation in webpack.
-To obtain the standalone string we compile resources using a separate Webpack child compilation then extract the results.
+To obtain the standalone string for a HTML/CSS resource we compile it using a separate Webpack child compilation then extract the results.
 These child compilations inherit configuration and access to the same files as the parent compilation, but have their own compilation life cycle and complete independently.

 The build system allows specifying replacements for specific files by replacing what path is loaded from the virtual file system.